-This module covers the essential principles key ’liquid’ based surface phenomena such as surface tension, capillary rise/depression, micelle formation and design of surfactants/interfacial agents.
-The aim of the module is to give the student an appreciation of the essential aspects of surface chemistry in relation to heterogeneous catalysis and aspects of surface tension as relevant to chemical engineers.
-You’ll spend three hours in lectures per week studying for this module.
+This module covers the essential principles of key ’liquid’ based surface phenomena, such as surface tension, capillary rise/depression, micelle formation and design of surfactants/interfacial agents.
+The aim of the module is to give you an appreciation of the essential aspects of surface chemistry in relation to heterogeneous catalysis and aspects of surface tension as relevant to chemical engineers.
+You’ll spend three hours in lectures per week for this module.

-This module introduces students to a range of knowledge and skills applicable to the management of waste.
+This module will help you develop the knowledge and skills needed for the successful management of waste.
 Increasingly, waste is viewed as a valuable resource that must be managed and utilised effectively to minimise environmental impact.
-You will also study the development of legislation and how directives from the European Union impact on our daily lives will be covered.
-You’ll spend three hours in lectures per week studying for this module.
+The first part of the module introduces you to conventional waste management practices.
+You’ll study the development of legislation and how directives from the European Union impact on our daily lives.
+Current waste treatment techniques and technologies will be studied:

-This module is designed to give an introduction, in both theory and practice to the principles of analytical measurement.
-Particular emphasis of the module is towards quality control, quality assurance and accreditation and how these underpin the topic.
-You’ll spend nine hours in lectures, a one hour computing, and 13 hours in workshops per week.
+This module is designed to give you a theoretical and practical introduction to the principles of analytical measurement.
+Particular emphasis of the module is on quality control, quality assurance and accreditation.
+Teaching is delivered through a blend of lectures, practical workshops and computing sessions.

 Process Engineering Project